Cash flow budget for 2023 – and why having one matters for your business

 In this case, having an updated budget gives you a clear picture of where your money is going so that if any changes are necessary, you have room to adjust your spending habits accordingly.

-To illustrate better the importance of having an updated cash flow budget, we will break down the consequences of not having an updated cash flow budget.
+To better illustrate the importance of an updated cash flow budget, we will break down the consequences of not having an updated cash flow budget.

 When revenues aren’t lining up with your cash flow budget, as a business owner, you may decide to cut back on certain expenses—but it won’t always be easy.

 If your rent is due and you don’t have enough money in your bank account to cover it, you could end up paying late fees or even being evicted from your space.
-And those sorts of financial issues will have a huge impact on other aspects of your company as well.
+And those sorts of financial issues will also have a huge impact on other aspects of your company.

 If you can’t pay for office supplies, you might have to delay the production of marketing materials.

-If you can’t pay your employees at all, then they may start looking elsewhere.
+If you can’t pay your employees, they may start looking elsewhere.
 Of course, companies strapped for cash also tend to make poor decisions when funding new initiatives like product development — which means missing out on opportunities (and losing even more revenue).

 How often should you update your cash flow budget?

-It’s important to keep your cash flow budget updated regularly, whether you use it regularly or not.
+It’s important to update your cash flow budget regularly, whether you use it regularly or not.